Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Verdict: Smart Bar Prep Review

-In the end, it doesn’t get much more thorough, well-organized or easy to use than the Smart Bar Prep course.
+In the end, from a written prep material perspective, it doesn’t get much more thorough, well-organized or easy to use than the Smart Bar Prep course.
 This course epitomizes the saying “worker smarter, not harder.”
-While this course isn’t as robust as the major players like Kaplan and Barbri, and I would like to see them incorporate some videos and hardcopy materials with their content, it doesn’t diminish the effectiveness of the course.
-If you’re a student gearing up to take the bar exam, and you are self-motivated and don’t feel you need supplemental videos or personal instruction in your study plan, Smart Bar Prep’s course will be a really good option for you.
-Overall, the program is affordable and comprehensive, offering the guidance you’ll need in preparing to pass the bar exam and start your new career.
+While this prep package isn’t as robust as the major players like Kaplan and Barbri, and I would like to see them incorporate some videos and hardcopy materials with their content, it doesn’t diminish the effectiveness of this course.
+If you’re a self-motivated student and don’t feel you need supplemental videos or live classes in your study plan, Smart Bar Prep’s course will be a really good option for you.
+Overall, the program is affordable and comprehensive, offering the materials and guidance you’ll need in preparing to pass the bar exam.